 The monthly computational time step WRAP modeling system has been routinely applied for many years in Texas in support of regional and statewide planning, project and operational planning, research studies, and administration of the water rights permit system.
 Recently developed daily WRAP capabilities expand and supplement the monthly model.
 Daily modeling features expand capabilities for simulating reservoir flood control operations and environmental flow standards with subsistence, base, and high pulse flow components.

-The data storage system (DSS) developed by the U.S. Army Corps of Engineers (USACE) Hydrologic Engineering Center (HEC) and incorporated in many modeling systems and the DSS interface program HEC-DSSVue are integral components of the WRAP modeling system.
+The data storage system (DSS) developed by the U.S. Army Corps of Engineers (USACE) Hydrologic Engineering Center (HEC) and is incorporated in many HEC and non-HEC modeling systems.
+HEC-DSS and the DSS interface program HEC-DSSVue are integral components of the WRAP modeling system.
 HEC-DSSVue is not required to apply WRAP but does greatly enhance the management of WRAP time series datasets.
 HEC-DSSVue and its user’s manual are available from the HEC website.
 WRAP applications of DSS files and HEC-DSSVue are covered in the WRAP user’s manual.